MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase5.md

 - Install other apps on the test device:
   - A managed app, targeted with the same policy as your app, that can send and receive data (like Microsoft Outlook).
   - Any unmanaged app that can send and receive data.
-- Log into the other managed app with the managed test account.
+- Log in to the other managed app with the managed test account.
 Even if the other managed app is multi-identity, only log in with the managed account.

 If your app has the ability to send data to other apps, like Microsoft Outlook sending a document attachment to Microsoft Office:
 | Scenario | Steps |